 Riders will navigate rolling inland roads and pass by towering wooden churches along the panoramic coastal route, hugging beautiful Baie Sainte-Marie.
-The area is rich in Acadian culture is highlighted and there will be opportunities to sample Acadian fare at nutrition breaks during the Gran Fondo.
+The area's rich Acadian culture is highlighted, with opportunities to sample Acadian fare at nutrition breaks during the Gran Fondo.

 Lost Shores Gran Fondo

 The annual Lost Shores Gran Fondo in Guysborough offers five low traffic oceanfront routes, from 3 km to 120 km in length, to suit every fitness level.
 Taking place in a largely undiscovered corner of Nova Scotia, the oceanfront loop connects over 20 fishing communities, offering sweeping views of the rugged coast with refreshing ocean breezes.

 - Fear and Loathing Hill Climb (3 km)